 Travel is a privilege, and the best way I know to repay such opportunity is to see well.
 Conceding to each new situation by suspending judgement, and yielding to a commonality of human experience represents the choice to welcoming curiosity, compassion, even friendship, in the face of unfamiliar cultures, customs, and beliefs.

-Watercolour facilitates for me, the responsibility to savor experiences; in such way, the difference between painting and photographing are akin to the distinction between chewing mild chocolate, or allowing it to melt slowly over the tongue before consuming...
+Watercolour facilitates for me, the responsibility to savour experiences; in such way, the difference between painting and photographing are akin to the distinction between chewing chocolate cold, or allowing it to melt slowly over the tongue before consuming...